-The municipal planning partners use plans, codes, and ordinances to govern land use decisionmaking and policy-making within their jurisdictions.
+The municipal planning partners use plans, codes, and ordinances to govern land use decision-making and policymaking within their jurisdictions.
 All municipal planning partners will incorporate this hazard mitigation plan in their land use plans and programs by reference.
 This will ensure that future development trends can be established with the benefits of the information on risk and vulnerability to natural hazards identified in this plan.